Phil Collen: Equipment

-In 1989, Collen worked with Jackson Guitars to develop the Jackson PC1, an "ergonomically correct" electric guitar, although according to Collen, he designed them because "they looked cool", and they ended up having bad balance, as well as a "really weird shape".
+In 1989, Collen worked with Jackson Guitars to develop the PC1 Archtop "ergonomically correct" electric guitar, although according to Collen, he designed them because "they looked cool", and they ended up having bad balance as well as a "really weird shape".
+Subsequently, Collen and Jackson developed the standard PC1 series.

 As of 2011, his live rig with Def Leppard consists of various Jackson PC1 guitars (some modified), all equipped with DiMarzio pickups, Floyd Rose tremolo units, and a Floyd Rose sustainer driver.
 Collen uses several Fender acoustic guitars.
 Collen uses D'Addario 0.13–0.54 and 0.13–0.56 gauge strings, and he uses steel picks.